Kulasus/APPS-2.0/README.md

 ```
 ## Assembler
 Fourth part of the course focused on programming in Assembler&C languages.
 Individual programs can be found in APPS-2.0/Assembler
+### Cheatsheet
+In this file you can find various useful functions in Assembler, basicaly all other files in this repo will somehow be subsets of this file.
+### Printing_Value_test
+In this file you can find very basic function in assembler which will set value of variable to 'System funguje.' and print it to console.
+### Basic_MOV_functions
+In this file you can find first assigment from Assembler language.
+All functions are using only MOV/MOVSX instructions.
+There are multiple functions, some of them are using functions in C to take a use of cycles.
+Some of them are totaly bruteforce and wont work on different values or different array lengths.
+### Basic_MOV_functions_bruteforce
+This file contains only bruteforce subset of functions from Basic_MOV_functions.
 ## Authors:
 [@Kulasus](https://github.com/Kulasus), [@lolray](https://github.com/lolray)